-All of the scenarios being considered address the needed preservation, and necessary modernization, of the arterial street and highway system in Southeastern Wisconsin.
-At the time of reconstruction, roadways are modernized, or upgraded to current design standards to increase safety, and improve the efficiency of roadways - maximizing their through capacity.
+All of the scenarios addressed the needed preservation, and necessary modernization, of the arterial street and highway system in Southeastern Wisconsin.
+At the time of reconstruction, roadways would be modernized (upgraded to current design standards) to increase safety and improve the efficiency of roadways - maximizing their through capacity.